joshnothum/off_the_bench/README.md

 Off the Bench

 Off the Bench is a web application designed to promote pick-up basketball in Minneapolis.
-Users will create and join pickup games with the unique, intuitive design provided by Off the Bench.
-Supported by Google Places, Google Maps and Trillo APIs, Off the Bench aspires to encourage teamwork, excercise and goodwill in the Minneapolis community.
+Users will locate courts around Minneapolis/St. Paul and provide additional information for each court.
+Supported by Google Places, Google Maps and FileStack APIs, Off the Bench aspires to encourage teamwork, exercise and goodwill in the Minneapolis community.

 ## Getting Started